cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 Layer 1 is the physical layer, implying for the *Networking Medium* (later *medium*).
 It is usually refered as a networking device or as a *Networkin Interface*.
 The medium can also be engineered as a virtualized interface, used in virtualized testing environments.

-Main functions:
+Main functions of L1:

-* physical or virtualized transmitting and receiving of raw data bits
-* exccutes physical or virtualized transmissions between devices
+* executes physical or virtualized transmissions
+* handles transmitting and receiving of raw data bits by physical modulation and encoding of radio waves, or virtualized
+* transform the structure between raw data bits (L1) and frames (L2)

 Currently, Meshtastic can control folowing mediums for networking: